awkless/chip-8/CONTRIBUTING.md

   lowercase, do not mix casing.
 - Do not use editor modelines.

-Finally, for CMake files this project follows the
-[KDE Community's style][cmake-style].
-Here is a general summary of the
-style:

-- Indentation must be 2 spaces (KDE allows variations of indentation, but this project just sticks with 2 spacess).
-- Maximum line width is 120 (KDE does not specify but CMake code can get very long hence why the massive line width is given).
-- Use all uppercase or all lowercase snake\_case for variables and functions, do not mix them, e.g., Add\_Executable(foo.exe) is not allowed.

 ## Licensing and Copyright

 This project uses the MIT license for all source code and documentation.
 Please